-In zone 7, dahlias will sometimes survive the winter if the soil is well drained and the area is covered with a thick layer of mulch.
-To be perfectly safe, follow the instructions for zones 3-6.
+In hardiness zone 7, dahlias will usually survive the winter outdoors as long if the soil is well drained and the tubers are insulated with a thick layer of mulch.
+To avoid any risk, bring the tubers indoors, following the instructions for colder zones.

 2. CUT BACK.
 After the first hard frost, it's best to leave the tubers in the ground for a week or two.
 This helps toughen their skins, but isn't essential.
 Cut back all the stems to within 4” of the ground.
 Re-tie the labels as needed to ensure they are securely attached.
-If your dahlias are in containers, skip down to number 6.
+If your dahlias are in containers, skip down to number 6 below.

 3. DIG.
-Dig up and remove the entire root ball.
-Start digging at least a foot away from the stem.
-Depending on the size of the plant, the root ball may have a diameter of 12” to 30” and may be 18” deep.
-Go slow and be gentle as the tubers are extremely brittle.
-Damaged tubers are likely to decay.
+Dig up each root ball, starting at least a foot away from the stem.
+Depending on the size of the plant, the root ball may be 12” to 30” across and as much as 18” deep.
+Go slowly and be gentle, as the tubers are extremely brittle.
+Damaged tubers are more susceptible to decay.

 4. DRY.
-Let the clumps air dry for a day or two, protected from direct sun and frost.
-Tubers may be divided at this point, or you can wait and do it in the spring.
-Either way, be sure to label the tubers by name.
-If you plan to divide in the spring, there's no need to wash soil off the clumps.
+If possible, let the clumps air dry for a day or two, protected from direct sun and frost.
+Tubers may be divided at this point, or you can wait and do it later (including in the spring).
+If you plan to divide your tubers in the spring, there's no need to wash soil off the clumps.
 Just store the entire root ball as it came out of the ground.
-If you want to divide the tubers now (it saves on space if that's an issue) see below for instructions.
+If you want to divide the tubers now (it will save on space if that's an issue) see below for dividing instructions.

 5. PACK.
-The root balls can be stored in one of several ways.
-You can plant them in large nursery pots with damp potting soil.
+The root balls may be stored in several ways.
+You can plant them into large nursery pots with damp potting soil.
 Or store them in ventilated cardboard boxes or plastic tubs that are partially filled with damp growing mix, peat moss or vermiculite.
-Another option is to store several clumps together in large black plastic trash bags.
-Don't seal the bags, just loosely gather the top so moisture stays in, but there's still some air circulation.
+Another option is to store several clumps together in a large black plastic trash bag.
+Don't seal the bag, just loosely gather the top so moisture stays in, but there's still some air circulation.

 6. STORE.
 Store the pots, boxes or bags in a cool, dark, humid place where the temperature will stay between 40 and 50 degrees F. An unheated basement is ideal.
 In zones 5 and 6 you may be able to keep them in an attached garage.
 Just make sure the tubers don't freeze.
 A frozen tuber is a dead tuber.

 7. CHECK.
 Check on your dahlias periodically through the winter.
-If conditions are too moist, there may be some mushy tubers.
-Remove them and reduce the moisture level.
+If storage conditions are too moist, you may get some mushy tubers.
+Remove them and increase ventilation to reduce the moisture level.
 If the tubers are wrinkled and dry, mist them or add some damp growing mix to help them rehydrate.

-When spring arrives, go through all of your saved dahlias and discard any tubers that look like they didn’t make it.
+When spring arrives, go through all of your saved dahlias and discard any tubers that are soft or completely dried out.
 Then it's time to start dividing the root balls into manageable-sized clumps.
 If you want to handle and replant an entire clump, go ahead.
 Otherwise, read on.